microsoft/trident/README.md

   on the runtime OS via the `enable-grpc` field within the Management section of the Host Configuration.
 TODO: implement and document authorization for accessing the gRPC endpoint.
+- **wait-for-provisioning-network**: USE WITH CAUTION!!
+IT WILL INCREASE BOOT TIMES IF THE NETWORK CONFIGURATION IS NOT PERFECT.
+(Only affects clean installs) When set to `true`, Trident will start `systemd-networkd-wait-online` to wait for the provisioning network to be up and configured before starting the provisioning flow.
+To avoid problems, only configure interfaces you know should work and are required for provisioning.
+  Try to match by full name to avoid matching interfaces you don't want to.
+E.g.
+  `eth0` instead of `eth*` to avoid matching `eth1` and `eth2` as well.

 Additionally, to configure the host, the desired host configuration can be provided through either one of the following options: